jxfuller1/PDF_differences_viewer/README.md

 license and attribution are reproduced in [NOTICE.md](NOTICE.md).

 This is rewritten to only use PyQt6, Pillow and numpy.
 It removes the QtWebEngine and OpenCV dependency from the original.
 This reduces the package size quite a bit.
-However, it is slightly slower in comparison to the original that uses OpenCV.
+However, it can be slower under certain circumstances, but overall it's pretty equal.

 ![Native viewer architecture](docs/native-viewer-architecture.svg)